 It’s a plain, simple fact: staged homes sell faster.
 Studies have found that staged homes often sell in less than a fifth of the time it takes unstaged homes to sell.
 And having a home sit on the market for a long time is bad news indeed.

 The problem, though, is that professional staging can be very expensive.
-Consider these 5 frugal ways to stage your townhouse for sale in Nashville.
+Consider these 5 frugal ways to stage your townhouse for sale in Franklin, Nashville, or Brentwood.

-5 Frugal Ways to Stage Your Townhouse for Sale in Nashville
+5 Frugal Ways to Stage Your Townhouse for Sale in Franklin, Nashville, or Brentwood

 1. Use Decorative Displays

-One of the most impactful of the 5 frugal ways to stage your townhouse for sale in Nashville is to use decorative displays or vignettes.
+One of the most impactful of the 5 frugal ways to stage your townhouse for sale in Franklin, Nashville, or Brentwood is to use decorative displays or vignettes.
 It doesn’t cost much, and it takes very little effort.